latoyawenzinger/Data-Visualization_Matplotlib/README.md

 This data composed of 249 mice who were identified with squamous cell carcinoma tumors, and were treated with different drug treatments.
 Over a 45 day timespan, tumor development was observed and measured.
-The data was cleaned and analyzed to compare the performance of Pymaceuticals’ (pharmaceutical company) drug of interest, Capomulin, against the other treatment regimens.
+The data was cleaned and analyzed to compare the performance of Pymaceuticals’ (pharmaceutical company) drug of interest, **Capomulin**, against the other treatment regimens.